 A Jewish ritual called “sitting shiva” can also be done in a variety of ways and has proven to work over a very long time.
 The mourner(s) is attended to by neighbors, congregants, friends, anywhere from one evening to seven continuous days, being brought food (preferably round to remind us of the circle of life), fed, taken care of, listened to (tell the stories of the life of the departed), has no other duties like housekeeping, etc. Mute the phones, have someone conduct a brief ceremony or reading that includes the Mourner’s Kaddish.
 Many people cover their mirrors so as to be able to concentrate on the ritual.
 These rituals give full and due attention to the needs of mourners and help us give larger meaning to our lives in community.

-October 2012 my family traveled to Denver where mom’s ashes were lovingly placed alongside her mother, aunt, grandmother and her first little one who died in the fire.
+October 2012, my family traveled to Denver.
+We placed mom’s ashes alongside her mother, aunt, grandmother and her first little one who died in the fire.

 I am the light of early morn, the warmth of summer sun,